Shanghai reverses course with total lockdowns as covid surges in China

 This month, China has faced its worst outbreak since the coronavirus was first detected in Wuhan.
 From March 1 to 24, the country had reported 56,000 infections — more than the total cases in Wuhan two years ago.
 On Sunday, 6,215 positive tests were recorded, with 3,500 of those in Shanghai.

 The resurgence has created a dilemma for Chinese policymakers.
 They recently announced that a road map was being created to ease the “zero covid” approach and that cities were experimenting with more targeted and short-lived containment protocols.
-Treatment guidelines were updated to allow asymptomatic patients to be isolated in centralized facilities, instead of hospitals.
+Treatment guidelines were updated to allow asymptomatic patients to be isolated in centralized facilities, instead of at hospitals.
 Antigen test kits were approved.

 “Local officials are in a tough spot — they are being told to maintain zero-covid and simultaneously limit economic disruption,” analysts at the research firm Trivium China wrote.